Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus.
 Galatians 3.28

 Everyone who considers themselves to be a Christian disciple is open to the breath and the activity of the Holy Spirit, in which there is no division.
 All are one in Christ.
-The same Spirit calls us to transcend our differences and instead to become mutually welcoming of each other in our diversity.
+The same Spirit calls us to transcend our differences and to welcome each other in our diversity.

-The Diocese of Manchester grasped the opportunity presented by the Black Lives Matter movement to establish a Race, Inequality and Justice Group, which will challenge us all to live out the Gospel of Christ and to be the holy people of God, set aside, sanctified for the building of a spiritual kingdom where Christ reigns.
+in 2020, The Diocese of Manchester set up the Race, Inequality and Justice Group, which challenges us all to live out the Gospel of Christ and to be the holy people of God, set aside, and sanctified for the building of a spiritual kingdom where Christ reigns.

-In our diocese we have a richness of these opportunities to grow away from the barriers of racism that are a part of our society and a part of our Church.
+In our diocese, we have so many opportunities to grow away from the barriers of racism that are found in our society and Church.

-Racism, alongside any other intentional marginalisation, is so far from the vision of what the Church should be.
+Racism, alongside any other intentional form of marginalisation, is far from the vision of what the Church should be.
 In the Diocese of Manchester, we are committed to working together to call out racism where it exists in thought, word and deed.

 Conversations about race and the Church